Promotions: Pre-Clerkship and Clerkship

 Successful completion of each course in each Year 4, as determined by that Course’s policies as per the Course Syllabus.

-Students will be allowed to repeat each year of the clerkship program (or portion of that year) no more than once due to failure of promotion based on academic reasons, or academic withdrawal.
+• A clerkship student required to repeat each year of the clerkship program (or portion of that academic year) due to failure of promotion based on academic reasons or academic withdrawal